Olical/nfnl/README.md

 >
 > Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-`lua/nfnl/fennel` is excluded from this licensing, it's downloaded from the [Fennel][] website and retains any license used by the original author.
+`lua/nfnl/fennel.lua` and `script/fennel.lua` are excluded from this licensing, they're downloaded from the [Fennel][] website and retains any license used by the original author.
 We vendor it within this tool to simplify the user experience.

 [Neovim]: https://neovim.io/
 [Fennel]: https://fennel-lang.org/